SigmaMonstR/induction-trees/README.md

-# rudy.js
+# rudy.js - A ML library for JavaScript (in development)
-A machine learning library [in development] for JavaScript.
+*(Rudy: cause it might not be fun to do ML in JavaScript, but we just have to keep at it)*

 ###Example data
 Some data for illustration